Frederick May (academic): Frederick May Foundation for Italian Studies

 The Frederick May Foundation for Italian Studies was established in his memory.

 Legacy

 May wrote extensively on "the textual bibliography of Ugo Foscolo and on Pirandello".
 His interpretative essays "emphasising a fusion in Pirandello's work of ancient myth and modern psychology" have influenced subsequent criticism, which previously had been mostly descriptive.
 His translations and productions of Pirandello's dramas contributed to a great interest in them in the second half of the twentieth century.

 Another of May's enduring interests was in the Italian avant-garde, "both the 'historical' avant-garde" (Pirandello; Italian Futurists) and the neoavanguardia (English, "neo-avant-garde") of the 1960s (such as the Gruppo '63).

-May translated more than fifty plays from the Italian, including dramas by Macchiavelli, Goldoni and A. Luongo.
+May translated more than fifty plays from the Italian, including dramas by Niccolò Machiavelli, Goldoni and A. Luongo.

 Both on and off campus May advocated the cases for personal freedom and against censorship.
 He pronounced: "education is something that no-one should ever fail at".